 I have a feeling that most travellers want to go to Venice at least once in a lifetime, like me.
 What is Venice about in your opinion?
-The answers could be romance, canals, gondolas, carnivals, piazza San Marco.
-All of this is right, but for many visitors Venice is very much about lines: lines to principal attractions, lines to water buses, crowds & lines on the Bridge of Sighs, lines to skip the lines...
+The answers could be romance, canals, gondolas, carnivals, and piazza San Marco.
+All of this is right, but for many visitors, Venice is very much about lines: lines to principal attractions, lines to water buses, crowds & lines on the Bridge of Sighs, lines to skip the lines...

 If you come unprepared, you may end up spending your time in Venice waiting in lines.
 So the first decision to take is of course whether you really want to go to the city where the tourist season is 12 months a year.
-If the answer is yes, the second question is how to prepare your trip to skip the lines?
+If the answer is yes, the second question is how to prepare for your trip to skip the lines?
 Anyway, you should be aware that you will not be able to skip all of them, even with due preparation.
 Still, I think it would feel much better if you could skip them even partially.

 OK, let’s start to sort out the lines and their skipping one by one.

 Buy skip a line ticket online for 2 Euros from venetoinside.com.
 Another option: when you check in your gear at the Ateneo San Basso left luggage service, you'll be given a plastic claim check that can be used to bypass the queue at the front of the Basilica.
 You can’t enter with your big luggage anyway.
 The only problem is finding the Ateneo San Basso.
 Note: there is still a line for owners of skip the line tickets.
 See it in the picture above.

 Buy a guided tour of Dodges Palace online from venetoinside.com.